 Appreciated securities that have been held for over a year are eligible to deduct at fair market value instead of cost basis, which allows for higher deductible amounts.
 This also will not trigger capital gains tax.

 Not only are you able to give more to charity, but donating stocks is a highly efficient process.
 The Giving Block makes it easy to support your favorite nonprofits with stock donations and for nonprofits to accept with no additional headcount or operational lift required.
-In a few simple clicks through The Giving Block’s donation widget, you can donate appreciated stock directly to thousands of nonprofits.
+In a few simple clicks through The Giving Block’s Donation Form, you can donate appreciated stock directly to thousands of nonprofits.

 How Can I Donate Real Estate to Nonprofits?